Badfinger: Since 1984

 In 1990, Rykodisc released Day After Day: Live, billed as a Badfinger live recording from 1974.
 The album underwent substantial re-recording, and a rearranged track order by the album's producer, Molland, and had a mixed critical reaction.
 The album's release then sparked a lawsuit filed by Molland.
 The band's accounting firm, collecting for a 1985 court order settlement, had re-adjusted against Molland's Apple royalty income by deducting away the percentage amounts of that court order, then reimbursing those amounts to the other Badfinger parties.
 The Rykodisc contract did not include artist royalty payments, because Molland had advised Rykodisc he would take care of that distribution himself under another company name.
 Molland subsequently sued the other members and their estates to recoup his expenses plus a producer's royalty.
 He was awarded a partial settlement, as the judge stated the evidence against Molland was insufficient to justify a severe penalty, also noting that since both parties had conceded the original tapes were of poor quality, Molland's salvaging of them to a commercial level merited consideration.

 After the success of Mariah Carey's recording of "Without You" in 1994, Molland and Gibbins collected an award from the American Society of Composers, Authors and Publishers (ASCAP) in 1995, incurring the anger of the Ham and Evans families.

-While in a 1988 readers poll for Goldmine magazine, Straight Up (1971) ranked as the most-requested CD release among out-of-print albums, the album made it to CD only in 1993.
+In a 1988 readers poll for Goldmine magazine, Straight Up (1971) ranked as the most-requested CD release among out-of-print albums, but the album made it to CD only in 1993.
 In 1995, Molland was paid to re-record the 10 most popular Badfinger songs.
 These recordings were variously packaged in the market, often showing the original 1970s line-up of the band with little or no disclaiming information, despite Molland being the only original member of Badfinger who performed.
 A detailed biography of Badfinger by Dan Matovina was published in 1998, titled Without You: The Tragic Story of Badfinger.
 The 2000 update of the book was accompanied by a CD of rare material and interviews.

 In 2000, a rough mix version of Head First (taken from an open-reel tape prepared by Apple engineer Phil McDonald in December 1974) was released on CD.
 (According to Dan Matovina, Warner Brothers could not locate the original master tapes for remixing at that time, but they were eventually found about 10 years later.)
-In 2002, Gibbins released a two-disc set of a Badfinger performance recorded in Indiana, on 19 October 1982, which had been captured on a basic cassette recorder, which was initially (and inaccurately) titled Live 83 – DBA-BFR.
-The band at that time had consisted of Evans, Gibbins, Jackson, Kailing and Dacus.
+In 2002, Gibbins released a two-disc set of a Badfinger performance recorded in Indiana on 19 October 1982 that had been captured on a basic cassette recorder, which was initially (and inaccurately) titled Live 83 – DBA-BFR.
+The band at that time had consisted of Evans, Gibbins, Jackson, Kailing, and Dacus.